Teaching with Personality: How to Use Pop Culture, Music, and Gaming to Engage Students in High School English

 How to use it:

-🎮 Gaming: Cozy & Competitive
+🎮 Gaming in English Class: Cozy & Competitive

 Why it works: World-building, strategy, storytelling.
 Whether you’re playing Stardew Valley or Valorant, you’re navigating systems and choices.